enspiral-root-systems/coop-constitution/README.md

 A poll may be demanded either before or after the vote is taken on a resolution.
 If a poll is taken, votes must be counted according to the votes attached to the shares of each shareholder present in person or by proxy and voting.

-The chairperson of a shareholders’ meeting is not entitled to a casting vote.
+The chairperson of a shareholders' meeting is not entitled to a casting vote.
 For the purposes of this clause, the instrument appointing a proxy to vote at a meeting of the Company confers authority to demand or join in demanding a poll and a demand by a person as proxy for a shareholder has the same effect as a demand by the shareholder.

 **14.10 Proxies**